 A healthy practice is to reach out every now and then.
 This way you get to stay updated and maintain regular engagement.

 These were our top 20 tips on networking.
-Swing these tips into action and connect with professionals like a pro.
-Grab any opportunity to network and unlock a wide realm of learning and expansion.
+Swing these tips into action and connect with professionals like a pro on the KoolStories app.
+Download the app, select your skills, interests and passions and make valuable connections with people across the globe.
+Grab all opportunities to network and unlock a wide realm of learning and upskilling with KoolStories.